oneku16/oneku16/README.md

 - 👋 Hi, I’m Elnazar
 - 👀 I’m SWE, I do backend staff using python, postgresql, redis and ect.
-- 🌱 I’m currently doing ride sharing app.
+- 🌱 I’m currently doing working as backend enginner at agents.
 - 📫 How to reach me telegram: @oneku16, for mails: elnazar.ulanbekuulu@outlook.com